How To Wholesale Real Estate In Florida: Step-By-Step (2024)

 This mentor will reduce the number of mistakes you make in the process and help guide you toward successful deals.
 Don’t fall for every guru that claims to be a wholesale mentor.

 Make sure to vet all your candidates by looking at their number of wholesale transactions completed and their knowledge of your local market.
-Also, think about what you expect from a mentor and what can a mentor expect from you.
+Also, think about what you expect from a mentor and what a mentor can expect from you.

 The goal is for them to educate you on their investment strategy and not to provide you with the investment opportunity directly.
 A successful mentor can shorten the learning curve in wholesaling real estate and be worth their weight in gold.